sizikov-team/curl/docs/HTTPSRR.md

 ## Non-DoH

-If DoH is not used for name resolving in a HTTPS RR enabled build, we must provide the ability using the regular resolver backends.
+If DoH is not used for name resolving in an HTTPS RR enabled build, we must provide the ability using the regular resolver backends.
 We use the c-ares DNS library for the HTTPS RR lookup.
 Version 1.28.0 or later.

 ### c-ares

-If curl is built to use the c-ares library for name resolves, a HTTPS RR enabled build makes a request for the HTTPS RR in addition to the regular lookup.
+If curl is built to use the c-ares library for name resolves, an HTTPS RR enabled build makes a request for the HTTPS RR in addition to the regular lookup.

 ### Threaded resolver

-When built to use the threaded resolver, which is the default, a HTTPS RR build still needs a c-ares installation provided so that a separate request for the HTTPS record can be done in parallel to the regular getaddrinfo() call.
+When built to use the threaded resolver, which is the default, an HTTPS RR build still needs a c-ares installation provided so that a separate request for the HTTPS record can be done in parallel to the regular getaddrinfo() call.